Sherif-MoOo/MTS-CPCA/README.md

 What's PCA?

-This is an algorithm to find orthogonal transformation axes that diagonalize the covariance matrix.
+This is a linear unsupervised algorithm to find orthogonal transformation axes that diagonalize the covariance matrix the goal is to eliminate low variance and high correlated features.

 Why PCA?